Genuine Autodesk | Audits

 Send Autodesk your inventory report.

-The Autodesk Inventory Tool (AIT) is an Autodesk approved tool that is used to scan your devices when conducting an audit or Software Licence Review.
-For questions about how to use AIT, please contact to your Licence Compliance representative.
+The Autodesk Inventory Tool (AIT) is an Autodesk approved tool that is used to scan your devices when conducting an audit or Software License Review.
+For questions about how to use AIT, please reach out to your License Compliance representative.

-Submitting your inventory report is Step 3 of the audit or Software Licence Review process.
-You may only upload your report here if instructed by your Licence Compliance representative.
+Submitting your inventory report is Step 3 of the audit or Software License Review process.
+You may only upload your report here if instructed by your License Compliance representative.
 Typically, smaller businesses will use this portal.